Getting Started with AI Coding Tools: A Student's Guide

 Advertisement

 Used correctly, AI coding tools can dramatically accelerate your learning.
 Used incorrectly, they'll leave you unable to code without a crutch.
+Here's how to tell the difference.

 Advertisement

-Understanding What AI Code Tools Actually Do
+What Do AI Coding Tools Actually Do?

 • Common patterns and algorithms